ahenden13/window_web_app/README.md

 API Fetch Calls:
 Two external Web APIs were used: Windy Webcam API and Open-Meteo API.

-Also uses pgAdmin MySQL database to manage data and bcrypt for password hashing.
+Also uses phpMyAdmin MySQL database to manage data and bcrypt for password hashing.